nfmoore/azure-databricks-containers-mlops-example-scenarios/.github/docs/step-by-step-setup.md

 > - Its recommended to complete the setup using a [GitHub Codespace](https://docs.github.com/en/codespaces/prebuilding-your-codespaces/about-github-codespaces-prebuilds) or local VSCode environment with the environment specified in the [development container](https://docs.github.com/en/codespaces/setting-up-your-project-for-codespaces/adding-a-dev-container-configuration/introduction-to-dev-containers).
 This will be the most efficient way to complete the setup.
 > - The example scenarios are designed to be executed in sequence.

+> [!WARNING]
+>
+> - If you use a GitHub Codespace you may encounter HTTP 403 errors when executing GitHub CLI commands.
+If you encounter these issues try executing `export GITHUB_TOKEN=` to overwrite the GITHUB_TOKEN environment variable then execute `gh auth login`.
+Codespaces also uses GITHUB_TOKEN, but the token used is less permissive.

 ## Prerequisites

 Before implementing this example scenario the following is needed: